Paul Sorensen: Career

 Sorensen returned to California after the war and resumed acting.
 His professional stage debut came in Born Yesterday at the Sartu Theater.

 A talent agent signed Sorenson after watching him perform in a theater production of Born Yesterday.
 He was cast in his first television role as the deputy-turned-bandit Billy Stiles in the 1954-1955 syndicated Stories of the Century, a western series starring and narrated by Jim Davis.

 One of Sorensen's best known characters was a recurring role as Andy Bradley, a member of an oil cartel, on Dallas.
 He appeared in recurring television roles in The Brady Bunch, Barnaby Jones and Fred MacMurray's My Three Sons.
 His television career, which spanned from the 1950s to the 1980s also included work on The Mary Tyler Moore Show, My Favorite Martian, The Rockford Files and The Mod Squad.
 Sorensen was often cast in such westerns as Jefferson Drum, The Rifleman, Rin Tin Tin, Gunsmoke, Have Gun, Will Travel, The High Chaparral, Cheyenne, Cimarron City, Johnny Ringo, Wagon Train, The Virginian, and The Big Valley.

-Sorensen's film credits included Hang 'em High and Escape to Witch Mountain.
+Sorensen's film credits included Hang 'em High, Westworld, and Escape to Witch Mountain.

 Off screen, Sorensen and twenty-four other actors founded the Orchard Gables Repertory Theater group, which Time magazine has praised as "an oasis in the heart of Hollywood."
 Sorensen and his wife Jacqueline also ran the Original Actors Workshop.